-Choose Reports → Task → Object Orphans in Task Report from the Tabletop menu.
-The Object Orphans in Task Report window appears.

-2. Verify the Task number for the report and choose the OK button.
+- 1. Choose Reports $\rightarrow$ Task $\rightarrow$ Object Orphans in Task Report from the Tabletop menu. - 2.
+Verify the Task number for the report and choose the OK button.

-5.4.
+5.5.
 Task Activities

 Now that you know the basic procedures for working with Tasks, you can explore more ways to work with Tasks.